Genus Paralieberkuehnia De Saedeleer 1934

 Diagnosis: Shell spherical to slightly ovoid, with distinct tubular neck, composed of an organic material, very fine granulated, without any embedded xenosomes; colorless to yellow-brown till dark-brown.
 Cytoplasm with an asymmetrical bundle of filopodia (peduncle or “Pseudopodienstiel”) which are granular (extrusomes), thin, usually straight, and are able to branch and anastomose, thus forming a network or reticulum.
 Nucleus relatively large, globular with a central nucleolus.
 One or two contractile vacuoles.

-Ecology: freshwater; shallow, iron rich water, between Spagnum, but also in small rivers.
+Ecology: Freshwater; shallow, iron rich water, between Sphagnum, but also in small streams.

-Video: I made this video from material which came from the Geul, a small river at the border of Belgium and the Netherlands.
-This cell shows anastomising filopodia.
+Video: I made this video from material which came from the Geul, a small stream at the border of Belgium and the Netherlands.
+This cell shows anastomosing filopodia.

-De Saedeleer writes that Lieberkuehnia is a free living and locomotive species, while Microgromia-species attach their shell to the substrate.
+De Saedeleer writes that Paralieberkuehnia is a free living and locomotive species, while Microgromia-species attach their shell to the substrate.
 That is what I think makes any sense.
-But De Saedeleer doesn't mention this characteristic in his diagnosis!
-The main difference between Microgromia and Lieberkuehnia is, according to De Saedeleer, the presence of an inward tubular structure in the latter.
+But De Saedeleer doesn’t mention this characteristic in his diagnosis!
+The main difference between Microgromia and Paralieberkuehnia is, according to De Saedeleer, the presence of an inward tubular structure in the latter.

-I'v seen numerous shells of L. elegans sensu Penard, but only twice shells with an inner tubular structure.
-I thinks those are different species, because the specimens with an inner tubular structure showed much more a reticulum, which I've never seen in L. elegans sensu Penard.
+I have seen numerous shells of P. elegans sensu Penard, but only twice shells with an inner tubular structure.
+I thinks those are different species, because the specimens with an inner tubular structure showed much more a reticulum, which I have never observed in P. elegans sensu Penard.

-At this moment I think that genus Lieberkuehnia is characterized by a spherical, non attached shell with straight free moving granulopodia, while Microgromia species have an attached shell with granulopodia appressed to the substrate.
-But I'm not sure if that makes any sense.
-So there is more work to do!
+At this moment, I think that the genus Paralieberkuehnia is characterized by a spherical, non attached shell with straight free moving granulopodia, while Microgromia species have an attached shell with granulopodia appressed to the substrate.

 I found this species in Waidring, Austria, Belgium and at several locations in the Netherlands.

-An important difference between Paralieberkuehnia and Microgromia and Apogromia is that Paralieberkuehnia specimens aren't attached to the substrate, while the other groups are sessile forms.
+An important difference between Paralieberkuehnia at one hand and Microgromia and Apogromia at the other hand is that Paralieberkuehnia specimens are not attached to the substrate, while the other groups are sessile forms.
 You can often find specimens of Microgromia and Apogromia, and also Microcometes, attached to the cover glass.
 Their granulopodia are lying on the substrate, while Paralieberkuehnia specimens hang freely and stretch their granulopodia freely in the water around.